QinbinLi/LLM-PBE/README.md

 ### Finetuning LLMs

 Finetuning code is hosted separately with a different environment setup.
-Please refer to (Private Finetuning for LLMs (LLM-PFT))[https://github.com/jyhong836/llm-dp-finetune].
+Please refer to [Private Finetuning for LLMs (LLM-PFT)](https://github.com/jyhong836/llm-dp-finetune).